alexogeny/freckles/README.md

 sh setup.sh
 ```

+## Important Notes

-Keep in mind that this will do symlinks to this folder, and it WILL override
+**SYMLINKS** - Keep in mind that this will do symlinks to this folder, and it
-existing config files.
-Make sure to back up files you might want to keep and
+WILL override existing config files.
+Make sure to back up files you might want
-also run the script from a place where you won't be moving the repository.
+to keep and also run the script from a place where you won't be moving the
+ repository.

+**OS SUPPORT** - This will likely only work on popos (and maybe vanilla debian).
+Will likely not work on the latest Ubuntu due to the abomination that is `snapd`
+but anything before `22.04` should work (mostly due to the hijacking of `apt
+install firefox` being redirected to `snap install` without the user's consent).

 ### Firefox